The Simpsons: Road Rage (GameCube, PlayStation 2, Xbox)

 Leftover textures for Mr. Burns' mansion in the "Springfield Mountains" level.
 Again probably used when the game was more 'cartoony'.

-Located in the "Female" directory in the GameCube release of the game, these robotised female voice clips are clear placeholders for when a female pedestrian gets hit by or dodges your car.
+Located in the "Female" directory in the GameCube release of the game, these robotised female voice clips are obvious placeholders for when a female pedestrian gets hit by or dodges your car.
 These clips bear a remarkable similarity to some of the placeholder voices heard in the non-E3 prototype.
 Interestingly, none of the female pedestrians included in the game have any voice clips, so these provisional files never needed to be replaced.

 Dr. Hibbert who is untextured but has material.
 He was probably intended to be a passenger at some point.